Mikej87/Tioman-Island/README.md

 ### Wireframes

 I used balsamiq to make the wireframes on mobile, tablet and laptop.
 There are some slight differences to the mobile, tablet and laptop wireframes.
 It is a one page website to enhance the logical flow.
-I have included relevent information and a Contact us button for further contact.
+I have included relevent information and a Contact us page for further contact.

 ### Design Choices